miracle2k/xappy/docs/introduction.rst

-Xappy also supports "faceted browsing": this means attaching "facets" to documents, where a facet is a values representing one aspect of information about a document: for example, the price of an object would be a facet of a document representing that object.
-Xappy supports storing many facets about a document, restricting the search results to only those documents which contain that facet, and automatically selecting a set of facets which are relevant to the set of results returned by a search (so that the facets can be presented to the user to be used to refine their search).
+Xappy also supports "faceted browsing": this means attaching "facets" to documents, where a facet is a value representing one aspect of information about a document: for example, the price of an object would be a facet of a document representing that object.
+Xappy supports storing many facets about a document, restricting the search results to only those documents which contain a particular facet, and automatically selecting a set of facets which are relevant to the set of results returned by a search (so that the facets can be presented to the user to be used to refine their search).

 If we want to use a field as a facet, we simply add the ``FACET`` action to it.
 Facets can be of two types - "string" (which are just exact string matches), or